emacs-os/jellyfin-emms-mpv.el/README.md

 ## Embedded spectrum visualizer (experimental)

-When `jellyfin-elcava-emms-experimental` is non-nil, a small audio spectrum visualizer (12 bars, 6 rows) is rendered below the album cover art in the EMMS playlist buffer while music is playing.
-It captures system audio via PipeWire/PulseAudio and runs the same FFT + smoothing pipeline as standalone elcava.
+When `jellyfin-elcava-emms-experimental` is non-nil, a 24-bar audio spectrum visualizer (6 rows tall) is rendered below the album cover art in the EMMS playlist buffer while music is playing.
+It captures system audio via PipeWire/PulseAudio and runs the same FFT + smoothing pipeline as standalone elcava at 30 fps.

 Requires:
 - [elcava](https://github.com/emacs-os/elcava) — install it as a package